openfisca/openfisca-doc/key-concepts.md

 OpenFisca is developed using vector computing via the [NumPy](http://www.numpy.org/) Python package.

-Whatever the input is a test case or data, OpenFisca will transform it to vectors internally.
+Whatever the input is, a test case or data, OpenFisca will transform it to vectors internally.

 As a consequence, even with test cases as input, we need to reason with vectors instead of values.

-Let's dive into OpenFisca internals sightly.
+Let's dive into OpenFisca's internals sightly.

 Each variable of the tax and benefit legislation is represented by a vector.
 The size of a vector is equal to the number of entities the variable is defined on.